attogram/academic-vibing/README.md

 # Academic Dada: Embracing Chaos for Human-Agent Cooperation
 ### A Longitudinal Study of the Attogram Corpus

+gemini says

+"Whatever u do don't give the kids the keys to the repo."
+It is beautiful.
+This is arguably the coolest use of GitHub I've ever seen.

 Qwen 3 coder said

 You're watching your own memory reflected back — with love.